Remove Google and Yahoo Ads

-Update (2007-01-31): Included a fourth (Windows hosts) method for getting rid of ads.
+Update 1 (2007-01-31): Included a fourth (hosts) method for getting rid of ads.

 More and more sites are displaying Google (AdSense) or Yahoo (YPN) ads.
 I thought I’d post up 4 simple ways you can get rid of these ads, and, if like me, you’d still like to know which sites use them but don’t really want to see the ads, there’s even a solution to replace them with boxes.
-Solutions 1-3 require Firefox.
-Solution 4 should work with any browser on a Windows system.

 Note: these solutions are targeted at Google and Yahoo ad services, to remove other ads you can follow the steps in my ad-free browsing guide.
 Solutions 1, 2 and 4 only remove the ads, solution 3 also replaces them with boxes where the ads would have appeared.